ShwethaN25/Heavy-Vehicle-Restriction-Alert/README.md

 - **Frameworks**: YOLO for vehicle detection and NVIDIA DeepStream for optimized real-time inference.
 - **Platform**: Built to run on NVIDIA Jetson devices or systems with CUDA-enabled GPUs.
 - **Languages**: Python, C++ (optional for integration).
 - **Dependencies**: NVIDIA De epStream SDK, CUDA, cuDNN, and other required libraries.

+##Tech stack
+- **[DeepStream]**: Streaming Analytics toolkit for video, image, audio processing/understanding.
+- **[TensorRT]**: TensorRT is a machine learning framework that is used to run machine learning inference on Nvidia hardware.
+- **[YOLOV5]**: YOLO is a advanced computer vision algorithm that is used in object detection.
+- **[Jetson]**: It is a SOM device manufactured by Nvidia for running tensor intensive application.

 ## Setup and Usage
 ### Prerequisites